Join The M:W Team

 Assistant Staff (six month minimum)

-Assistant staff support the Sanctuary Caretakers in maintaining and improving the sanctuary.
+Assistant Staff support Core Staff in maintaining and improving the sanctuary.

-Our long-term core staff demonstrate outstanding leadership and communication skills, and are responsible for oversight of one of the key work areas of Mission:Wolf.
+Long-term Core Staff demonstrate outstanding leadership and communication skills.
+They are responsible for oversight of one of the four key work areas of Mission:Wolf.